-If you’re scrambling to make ends meet with your business, it might be time to re-evaluate the way you pay yourself.
-In his book Profit First, Mike Michalowicz shows you how to do just that.
-Some might think his approach is crazy, but it can revolutionize the way you understand your business and its expenses.
+If you’re scrambling to make ends meet with your business, it might be time to re-evaluate how you pay yourself.
+In his book Profit First, Mike Michalowicz shows you how to do that.
+Some might think his approach is crazy, but it can revolutionize how you understand your business and its expenses.

 The Profit First Formula

-Most business owners wait patiently to see what profit is left over after paying all of the monthly business expenses before they pay themselves.
-Instead, Michalowicz recommends setting aside the expected profits into separate owner checking accounts before expenses are deducted.
+Most business owners wait patiently to see what profit is left over after paying all the monthly business expenses before paying themselves.
+Instead, Michalowicz recommends separating the expected profits into separate owner checking accounts before deducting expenses.
 That’s where the title Profit First comes from.

 Usually, the formula is sales-expenses=profit.
-In Profit First, Mike Michalowicz flips the script.
+However, in Profit First, Mike Michalowicz flips the script.
 His formula for success is sales-profit=expenses.

 Most entrepreneurs think this is crazy.
 However, the strategy makes sense when you consider his argument.
-If you wait to pay yourself until all of your expenses are paid, you’ll always be settling for less.
-If you pay yourself first, you’ll be forced to reconsider your costs and find creative ways to make ends meet.
+You’ll permanently settle for less if you wait to pay yourself until all your expenses are paid.
+But, on the other hand, if you pay yourself first, you’ll be forced to reconsider your costs and find creative ways to make ends meet.

 Profit First Book Review